danielcalvogonzalez/pyviera-1/README.md

 PyViera allows you control your Panasonic VIERA TV using Python.

-Now, it also allows to launch app in your Panasonic VIERA TV.
+Now, it also allows to launch apps in your Panasonic VIERA TV by using the module or from a command line.

 ## Example